dabblelab/alexa-apl-for-audio-example/README.md

    > **NOTE:** You can test the skill in devices like: Echo Show, Fire TV, some Fire tablets, and other devices.

-5. Modify the skill code to use your own music/audio URL.
+5. Modify the skill code to use your own music/audio URL

 **NOTE:**